USS Alacrity (MSO-520): East Coast operations

-The following month, Alacrity moved south to Charleston, South Carolina, whence she conducted shakedown training before becoming a unit of the Atlantic Fleet Mine Force.
+The month following commissioning, Alacrity moved south to Charleston, South Carolina, whence she conducted shakedown training before becoming a unit of the Atlantic Fleet Mine Force.
 The minesweeper began operations in the western Atlantic and in the West Indies.
 Those duties occupied her time until late in 1960 when she embarked upon her first deployment to the Mediterranean Sea.
 After her return from duty with the U.S. 6th Fleet late in the spring of 1961, she resumed normal operations along the U.S. East Coast and in the West Indies.
 That employment lasted until February 1964 at which time Alacrity headed back to the Mediterranean.
 Her arrival back on the east coast late in the summer of 1964 brought more duty in the western Atlantic.
 In February 1965, the minesweeper began a four-month tour of duty in the West Indies.

 Dominican Republic emergency operations

 Near the end of that assignment, in late April 1965, civil war erupted in the Dominican Republic, as supporters of exiled President Juan Bosch instituted a military uprising to seize power from the ruling civilian junta.
 The resultant strife—the city of Santo Domingo became a battleground—saw the commitment of American marines and paratroopers; Alacrity spent almost the entire month of May helping to evacuate foreign nationals and supporting the troops of an inter-American force sent to restore order.